gregwhitaker/ignition/iam/README.md

 	$ ./teardown-admin-group.sh

 ##User Accounts
 Configures groups and roles for user accounts.
+The user role has full access to the AWS API, excluding IAM management.

 ###setup-user-role